- Home

 Perhaps you’re drawn to the raw urban features of industrial-style living rooms, or maybe you want to go eclectic and incorporate as many elements as you like, mixing and matching from multiple different styles!

-While giving your living room a total overhaul can be expensive, there are many ways you can give the heart of your home a real refresh without spending a fortune.
+While giving your living room a total overhaul can be expensive, there are many ways you can give the heart of your home a refresh without spending a fortune.
 From painting the walls to picking up some bright new cushions or second-hand furniture, there are lots of easy ways you can give your living room a new lease on life.

-For more interior decoration inspiration, you might like to read our articles; 18 home decorating ideas and 10 affordable ways to improve your living space.
+For more interior decoration inspiration, you might like to read our articles: 18 home decorating ideas and 10 affordable ways to improve your living space.

 Do you have a favourite living room design style?
 Or maybe you have some other tips for creating a stylish living room?
 We’d love to hear from you in the comments below.